 When we decide to work together, we make a commitment to a number of sessions, which we review before deciding whether to continue longer term.

 We will normally agree to regular sessions on a weekly or fortnightly basis.
 Please endeavour to be on time for your appointment as I am not usually able to go beyond our agreed session time.

 Full fees are charged for all arranged sessions, including cancellations, unless we are able to reschedule.
-You are welcome to pay by cheque, cash or Paypal, either in advance or at the time of the session.
+You are welcome to pay by cheque, cash, Bank Transfer or Paypal, either in advance or at the time of the session.
 My current fees are detailed here.

 I would like to be kept informed if you are using alcohol or non prescribed drugs excessively or are taking any prescribed medication.
 Please also let me know information about other therapeutic work you are doing or have previously done.

 I am a Member of the National Counselling Society (MNCS Accred)) and abide by their Ethical Framework, and their Complaints Procedure, which I can share with you if you require.
 I am also in regular supervision and undertake a commitment to regular professional training and personal development.

 Our work is confidential.
 The only circumstance for my breaking confidentiality is if I have a serious concern that you may harm yourself or someone else.
 I would always endeavour to let you know if this were to be the case.
 I may discuss our work in supervision, which is an ethical requirement for my Registration with NCS and designed to ensure you get the best possible service.
 When I do talk about our work, I do so in ways which preserve your anonymity.
 I am happy to discuss my supervision arrangements with you.
 If you have been referred via an employee counselling service, then I will be asked to provide information for statistical and clinical management purposes.
 I am also happy discuss this with you.